twinstar6980/Twinning.Documentation/english/question.md

 A typical example is RTON files that do not have `RTON` as the starting quad byte of the file, and although such files can be read normally by PvZ-2 games, the tool cannot decode them because this is considered by the tool to be a file data structure exception.

-To handle non-standard files, the user needs to either fix the exception structure segments or modify and recompile the tool's `Core` module.
-Strictness judgments on the data are typically asserted via the `assert_test` snippet of the `Core` module, and most strictness judgments can be lifted by removing these assertion statements.
+To handle non-standard files, the user needs to either fix the exception structure segments or modify and recompile the tool's `Kernel` module.
+Strictness judgments on the data are typically asserted via the `assert_test` snippet of the `Kernel` module, and most strictness judgments can be lifted by removing these assertion statements.

 In addition, the tool also implements additional `PopCap Reflection-Object-Notation Decode by lenient` and `PopCap Resource-Stream-Bundle Unpack by lenient` features at the script level, which can be used to handle non-standard RTON files and RSB files.